SER-3604/saadat.xyz/README.md

 # saadat.xyz

-My simple and static website for personal professionality.
+My simple, static website for personal and professional use.

 ## Why is it just plain HTML and CSS?